skill-lang/skillAdaTestSuite/README.md

 skill-ada

 # Ahven: test suite
+1) remove lib/ahven, if exists
-Download ahven into this directory, unpack it and change to the extracted folder.
+2) Download ahven into this directory, unpack it and change to the extracted folder.
 Then build ahven with `make PREFIX=../lib/ahven build_lib install_lib`

 # Run tests
 make check